The Bankrate promise

 You have a set number of months to repay your auto loan.
 A typical auto loan term ranges anywhere from 24 to 84 months.
 If you plan to purchase a new car and keep it for a long time, you’ll owe a lower monthly payment by taking out a longer-term loan — but you’ll pay more interest over time and be charged a higher interest rate.
 To save that money, take out a shorter term.
 Just make sure the payments are well within your budget.

-Think of your auto loan fees like any other fees you pay for the purchase of a car.
+Think of your auto loan fees like any other fees you pay to purchase a car.
 The two main fees you need to review include the origination fee and the documentation fee.
 The origination fee is the amount you pay to secure the loan.
 The documentation fee will cover the lender’s costs for securing your loan.

 The bottom line